Oregon travel photo inspiration

 10. The McCredie Hot Springs

-The McCredie Hot Springs are tucked in by the river in the Willamette National Forest.
+The McCredie Hot Springs are tucked by the river in the Willamette National Forest.
 You’ll find several pools of varied temperatures on both sides of the river.
 Admire the natural beauty of Oregon while soaking in free hot springs.

 Oregon travel to the McCredie Hot Springs in the Willamette National Forest